rabbitmq/rabbitmq-website/site/tutorials/tutorial-one-javascript.md

 exist already.
 The message content is a byte array, so you can encode whatever you like there.

-Lastly, we close the connection and exit;
+Lastly, we close the connection and exit:

 <pre class="lang-javascript">
 setTimeout(function() {